 Samaritan’s Purse – A national organization that mobilizes volunteers to provide aid to victims of natural disasters.
 Its volunteers often stay behind long after first-responders are gone and basic needs are met.
 Right now they’re volunteering along the Texas Coast, cleaning out homes struck by floods.

 Team Rubicon – Deploys military veterans and trained first-responders to disaster situations, and offers disaster-response and management courses to help volunteers take on more responsibility within the organization.
 Team Rubicon volunteers are widely hailed for their disaster clean-up abilities.

-Be ready for the next disaster and sign up for training now!
+Be ready for the next disaster and sign up for training now.
+Bring a friend!

 PHOTO: SAMARITAN’S PURSE VOLUNTEERS DID A VARIETY OF WORK TO HELP TEXANS GET BACK ON THEIR FEET.